Ariel Salinas

-Ariel Alberto Salinas Salinas (born 9 March 1989) is Chilean footballer that currently plays for Chilean Second Division club Independiente de Cauquenes.
+Ariel Alberto Salinas Salinas (born 9 March 1989) is a Chilean footballer that currently plays for Chilean Second Division club Independiente de Cauquenes.

 Club career

 Salinas came up through Colo-Colo's youth ranks and made his debut for the club on May 5, 2007, against Cobreloa.
 After making only 5 league appearances for Colo-Colo he joined Unión San Felipe in 2008.